Principal Investigator

 Brian Kostoch

-Brian is originally from Corpus Christi, TX where he received his Bachelors in Biology from TAMU-CC.
+Brian is a Microbiology PhD student, originally from Corpus Christi, TX where he received his Bachelors in Biology from TAMU-CC.
 As an undergraduate he worked on studying Vibrio spp. under the guidance of Dr. Gregory Buck.
 Working on developing a transposon library of C. difficile, and unlocking the genetics of T. sanguinis.
 Outside the lab he enjoys fishing, watching football, and camping.

 Neda Khalilinasab